top of page

 Gisèle’s response to this stunning devastation in her life has been to confront shame head on.
 “Shame sticks to you, it sticks to your skin….Shame is a double sentence, it’s a suffering you inflict on yourself.
 [But] it’s not for us [the victims] to have shame, it’s for them [the perpetrators].”

 Public awareness of the trial prompted France to change its laws about sexual violence.
 In October 2025, France adopted a new law that redefines rape as “any non-consensual sexual act.”
-This long overdue move followed earlier, updated laws in the United States, all of the United Kingdom, Denmark, Finland, Spain, Greece, and other European countries.
+This long overdue move followed earlier, updated laws in the United States, the United Kingdom, Denmark, Finland, Spain, Greece, and other European countries.

-On March 10, 2026, Queen Camilla of England, long time advocate for women who have suffered abuse, marked International Women’s Day by speaking out against violence towards women.
-In her speech, the Queen spoke of her recent meeting with Gisèle Pelicot and the importance of Gisèle’s “determination that the world’s view of violence against women must shift dramatically”–including it’s views about shame.
+On March 10, 2026, Queen Camilla of England, longtime advocate for women who have suffered abuse, marked International Women’s Day by speaking out against violence towards women.
+In her speech, the Queen spoke of her recent meeting with Gisèle Pelicot and the importance of Gisèle’s “determination that the world’s view of violence against women must shift dramatically”–including its views about shame.

 Yes, shame must change sides.
 You now have available the knowledge you need to make this happen for you.